3 Cautionary Tales of Mobile App Development

-I’ve worked in the software industry for 18 years.
+I’ve worked in the software industry for 18 years, specifically in quality assurance (QA).
 Every development company does some level of troubleshooting and problem-solving, but what we did as DmgCtrl took that to a whole new level.

-I hope that these stories serve as cautionary tales to help you avoid some common pitfalls and instead, choose a build process that emphasizes quality early on.
+I hope that these stories, coming from a QA Engineer at that, serve as cautionary tales to help you avoid some common pitfalls and instead choose a build process that emphasizes quality software development early on.

 Story A: College Scholarship App